mysteriumnetwork/openvpn-forwarder/README.md

 fi
 ```

-This will update `forwarder` IP to UserID mapping on every user connection
+This will update `forwarder` virtual IP to UserID mapping on every user connection

 To be able to get user original address for mapping we need to disable `MASQUERADE` to the `forwarder` container: